 Picture Me Here (PMH) is a storytelling program for refugees, immigrants and others who have been displaced.
-Photography, video, animation and writing are taught as creative tools for self expression, social engagement, community building, leadership, and integration.
-Projects are based on a variety of themes including migration, memory and place.
+Multimedia skills are taught as creative tools for self expression, social engagement, community building, leadership, and integration.
+Projects are based on a variety of themes, including migration, memory and place.
 PMH Fellows are artists are from a variety of countries (Afghanistan, Iraq, Syria, Brazil, Ukraine, Nigeria and Congo), engaged in a year long creative media and storytelling fellowship organized and operated by Picture Me Here.
-This program is made possible by a grant from Arts In Society.
-The opening reception at CPAC is free and open to the public on Friday, July 27th, to be followed by a Fall exhibit at RMCAD.
+The opening reception, titled “Dear Younger Me: Postcards from New Americans to Their Younger Selves”, is free and open to the public.
+Join us at Colorado Photographic Arts Society on Friday, July 27th from 600pm-900pm to celebrate this work!

 Arts in Society grantees were announced at the 10th Annual RedLine EPIC Gala on April 19th, 2018 in Denver.
 After a rigorous process and many phenomenal submissions, 22 Colorado artists and organizations have been selected to win $480,000 through Arts in Society funding backed by Bonfils-Stanton Foundation, Colorado Creative Industries, and Hemera Foundation in partnership with RedLine Contemporary Art Center.
 Grants of between $10,000–$36,000 have been awarded to 22 artists and organizations, to facilitate projects in their communities that address today's most urgent social issues.

 Free writing classes are being offered by Denver Veterans Writing Workshop this spring, for community members impacted by conflict, strife and war, including refugees, veterans, and people experiencing housing instability or homelessness.
 Classes take place at the Denver Library Central Branch and are funded by Arts in Society.